 The digital age is revealing its wickedness as we stagger our way through a global pandemic.
 Granted, businesses have long used the web to expand their presence to reach and engage with their markets.
-But there’s also the recognition that cyber threats and attacks come unprecedentedly.
+But there’s also the recognition that cyber threats and attacks come unprecedented.
 Just look at what happened with PLDT and Facebook.

-Although the pandemic highlighted the benefits of utilizing digital technology, more companies are becoming susceptible to the perils of cyber insecurity.
+Although the pandemic highlighted the benefits of digital technology, more companies are becoming susceptible to the perils of cyber insecurity.
 The Securities and Exchange Commission recently urged local businesses to create more robust cyber security systems as the industry undergoes an accelerated digital transformation and online transactions proliferate in the market.

-The clear message here is that the rising online insecurity is launching everyone, not just businesses, into a world that is very different from the one in which many are accustomed to.
+The clear message here is that rising online insecurity is launching everyone, not just businesses, into a world that is very different from the one in which many are accustomed to.
 While acting on these emerging threats and beefing up defenses are the right moves, these likely won’t happen overnight.
 And they may require a pragmatic investment that entrepreneurs shouldn’t shy away from.

 What is cyber security?

 Cyber security is a field dedicated to protecting your business from unwanted digital disruption.
 It helps secure and maintain access to digital information, whether credit card details, confidential emails, private customer data, intellectual property or any other digital information to which you or your customers require private and reliable access.

 As offices reopen and employees return to their previous posts, cyber attackers will take advantage of a new transitionary period, imitating on-boarding teams, phishing for confidential information, and causing further loss to businesses.